Bandai RX-78

 The Bandai RX-78 is a Japanese 8-bit microcomputer manufactured by Bandai.
 Its name comes from the RX-78-2 Gundam.

+It was released in July 1983, the RX-78 had a release cost of 59,800 yen, and was sold with a dozen of games and software, including a BASIC interpreter cartridge featuring a cassette tape interface.

+The Bandai RX-78 was primarily a gaming machine, with two joysticks included.
+Software was available on cartridges or cassettes.

+Specifications

-It was released in July 1983, and employed a SHARP LH0080A (Zilog Z80A clone) CPU.
-It ran at a clock speed of 4.1 MHz, and shipped with 30 KB of RAM and 8KB of ROM.
+The Bandai RX-78 employed a SHARP LH0080A (Zilog Z80A clone) CPU, running a clock speed of 4.1 MHz.
+It shipped with 30 KB of RAM and 8KB of ROM.
 It had two joystick ports in a proprietary format using 8-pin DIN connectors.